 Learning Opportunities With Hats

-Not only do these hats give students a fun project to create, but it also gives them a reminder of their learning that they can take home with them that day.
+Hats give students a fun project to create when they make their own hat.
+It also gives them a reminder of their learning that they can take home with them that day.
 They will be excited to tell their parents (and probably everyone else) all about their hat.
 As an added bonus, if you allow your students to wear them for the day in the classroom, they will be looking at the content all day long on their friends' heads.
-These are some of my favorite ways to incorporate hats into our learning throughout the year.
+These are some of my favorite, new ways to incorporate hats into our learning throughout the year in an educational setting.
+I hope you find them to be helpful, new resources!

 Learning Hats for Literacy

-In most kindergarten classrooms, we learn a letter a week.
+In most kindergarten classrooms, we incorporate learning a letter a week in our lesson plans.
 We discuss what sound the letter makes, practice writing it correctly and think of words that begin with that letter.
 My Alphabet Hats can be a great way to reinforce all of those skills with each letter of the alphabet.
 After talking about how to correctly write the letter of the week, students can then trace the letters on the band that goes around their head.

 The front of the hat includes pictures that start with the letter, which students can color.
 By the time we create the hats, we have more than likely already discussed different words that begin with the letter of the week.
 These pictures then serve as a visual reminder of what sound the letter makes.
 When students wear them at home or wear them around the classroom, they get to see those reminders consistently, which helps their new learning stick!